At a glance

 The indicator represents the average increase in land used for settlements and transport infrastructure in hectares per day, based on each of the last four calendar years.
 Land for settlements and transport infrastructure includes buildings and open spaces, operational areas as stockyards, dumps and heaps (excluding extraction land), recreational facilities, cemeteries and transport routes and other transport facilities.
-The indicator is calculated annually by the Federal Statistical Office of Germany (StBA) on the basis of land use data reported by the Federal States.
-In many cases these are subject to one-off effects and have to be partially corrected by the StBA.
-Methodological hints thereto are given in the introduction to the annual publication ‘Bodenfläche nach Art der tatsächlichen Nutzung’ (in German only).
+The indicator is calculated annually by the Federal Statistical Office on the basis of land use data reported by the Federal States.
+In many cases these are subject to one-off effects and have to be partially corrected by the Federal Statistical Office.
+Methodological hints thereto are given in the introduction to the publication ‘Bodenfläche nach Art der tatsächlichen Nutzung’ (Destatis 2018, in German only).

 More detailed information: 'Siedlungs- und Verkehrsfläche' (in German only).